 Parole and Probation Officers serve very similar roles.
 When felons are released from prison, they must go on parole.
 This is a period of time in which the former inmate must abide by special rules and readjust to freedom for an amount of time.
 Similarly, Probation is when a criminal is not put in prison as punishment, but is allowed to live freely under certain rules.
 Both Parole and Probation officers are responsible for monitoring parolees and probationers during this time, enforcing these rules and determining if the parolee/probationer should go to prison for rules violations.
 In some states they also serve as support, giving advice on how to stay out of trouble.

 Work conditions for Parole and Probation Officers vary widely depending on case locations and employer.
 Both Parole and Probation Officers typically earn a Bachelor's or a four-year degree in Criminal Justice or a related field.
-As of 2019, Parole and Probation Officers earned on average $59,910 per year (bls.gov).
+The Bureau of Labor Statistics reported that the average salary for parole/probation officers was $63,290 in 2021.

 Criminal Justice Programs